 Before the real rush began, we launched a new scent: Rose + Vanilla.
 This was a special one for me, as the chosen scents had been crowdsourced from Schmidt’s customers.
-Chris and I sent a newsletter and posted on social media asking customers to weigh in about which scent they wanted to see next.
+How it happened: Chris and I had sent a newsletter and posted on social media asking customers to weigh in about which scent they wanted to see next.
 Thousands of responses came in.
 Ideas ranged from goofy to absurd to surprisingly delightful; people wanted deodorant that smelled like freshly cut grass, chocolate chip cookies, and mothballs reminiscent of grandma’s closet.
 We tallied all the feedback in a spreadsheet.
 By far, the two most popular suggestions were rose and vanilla.
-My challenge now was to please my customers while also creating a scent that was interesting enough to be in line with Schmidt’s ethos.
+My challenge was to please my customers while also creating a scent that was interesting enough to be in line with Schmidt’s ethos.
 I stared at the spreadsheet and considered possibilities—maybe choosing vanilla or rose and trying it out with a suggestion further down on the list.
 Then I realized, they might actually work beautifully together.
 “Rose + Vanilla” looked and sounded really pleasing, and once combined, I surmised the scent would be special enough to fit in the Schmidt’s family.
-I began testing the combination.
+I tested the combination.
 The result was sweet and elegant—I loved it.
 Plus, I recognized that the new scent would please a large subset of customers, both the ones who had voted for vanilla and the ones who voted for rose.

-Sure enough, when we launched Rose + Vanilla, we told customers it was thanks to them, and the scent was immediately well-received.
-It became our top seller.
+Sure enough, when we launched Rose + Vanilla, we told customers it was thanks to them, and the scent was immediately well received, becoming our top seller.
 Compared to the early years, I had become pretty removed from my customers, and moments like this made me feel connected again.
 Hearing from them had always been so valuable for me, and even though that communication looked different now than it did during the farmers market days, it was just as important.
 My customers continued to be my focus group, my business plan, and my motivation.

 Preparing for Target and Walmart was an all-hands-on-deck endeavor.
 Each team was hustling.
-Thankfully, Target’s requests for a dome-shaped stick and labels on the caps weren’t actually all that complicated to put into place.
+Thankfully, Target’s request for a dome-shaped stick and labels on the caps weren’t actually all that complicated to put into place.
 In fact, these adjustments became our new way of manufacturing and were applied to all products to streamline for efficiency.
 I placed massive orders for raw materials, labels, and supplies.
 To cover the cost, the company took out a line of credit.
 We were going to need that cushion to see us through, especially because we anticipated a lag time before we got paid.